-Remuneration committees are established within the Executive, Corporate Services Group and the four policy groups in the Treasury to recommend to the Secretary the determination of salary rates available for APS6, EL1 and EL2 employees.
+Remuneration committees are established within the Executive, Corporate Services Group and the four policy groups in the Treasury to recommend to the Secretary the determination of salary rates available under individual arrangements for APS6, EL1 and EL2 employees.

-The Executive Board determines each remuneration committee’s membership and the executive director of the relevant group chairs each remuneration committee.
+The Executive Board determines each remuneration committee's membership and the executive director of the relevant group chairs each remuneration committee.
 The committee comprises the Chair, the General Manager Human Resources Division and all general managers within the group.
-One senior officer from another group is included to promote consistency of outcomes between groups.
+One general manager from another group is included to promote consistency of outcomes between groups.

 Senior management structure

-The Treasury’s senior management structure is detailed in Figure 1.
+The Treasury's senior management structure is detailed in Figure 1 on page 15.

 Corporate planning and reporting

 The Treasury's corporate planning and reporting framework is an integrated system linked to the financial management, human resource and business management systems.

 The Executive Board sets the broad strategic direction for the Treasury through its Strategic Framework.
 The Strategic Framework sets out the Treasury's mission, role, policy responsibilities, key priorities, risks, values and capabilities.